 The Dilemma of the Micromanager

 The micromanager, the one no one likes to be.
 The antagonist of the workroom and the topic of several lunchroom conversations.
 No manager starts off wanting to become one, but it can befall even the brightest.
-So many deadlines, goals, and Gantt charts, yet the employees seem so relaxed.
+So many deadlines, goals, and Gantt charts, and the employees seem so relaxed.

 “How do I get everyone to be productive?
 I need to manage them more.”